Picton, Ontario: Airfield

-Following the end of the war, the Canadian Army maintained a training facility at the old aerodrome.
+Following the war, the Canadian Army maintained a training facility at the old aerodrome.
 It was renamed "Camp Picton" in 1960 when it became a fully operational Army base.
-In 1966, it was renamed Canadian Forces Base Picton, but this proved short-lived: in 1969, the base was closed down and sold as part of the consolidation and downsizing of the Canadian military.
+In 1966, it was renamed Canadian Forces Base Picton, but this proved short-lived: in 1969, as part of the downsizing of the Canadian military, the base was closed and sold to Loch-Sloy Holding.
 Portions of the base have been divided up and have served many functions, including conversion of one of the newer barracks sections into a hospital (now defunct).
 Much of the old base housing is currently occupied as rental homes.
 The airfield is now known as Picton Airport.
 The original aerodrome facilities were built using different construction methods than most bases built by the Canadian military.
 The rapid construction meant that the hangars and other buildings were not designed for longevity, although most still remain standing today.
 The former Camp Picton now serves many diverse functions but the unique appearance of the base makes it a significant, if obscure, historical landmark.
 Due to its distinctive appearance, the dilapidated airport has been used as a filming location for several productions.
 External scenes for the made-for-TV film Haven, starring Natasha Richardson, Colm Feore and Martin Landau were filmed there.
 It also served as a backdrop for the 1993 CBC production Dieppe and was the filming location of Bomber Boys.
 It also served as the home of the Driver Rehabilitation Centre for the reality television program Canada's Worst Driver in 2005.
 Many businesses use the facilities, including a hammock outlet, an auction house and, since the late-1970s, the local Air Cadet squadron, 851 RC(Air)CS, Prince Edward.
 The airstrip is also the host to various motorsports events, such as those held by the St. Lawrence Auto Club, which regularly runs Solo II racing events in the summer months.